Nirim affair

 The Nirim affair was a gang rape and murder committed by Israeli Defense Force soldiers on August 12 and 13, 1949.
 In subsequent trials, twenty men were convicted of a range of crimes.
 The Nirim affair was revealed in a 2003 Haaretz article.
 It is the subject of Adania Shibli's 2017 novel Minor Detail.

 The events

-Soldiers on patrol near a military outpost at Nirim came across a bedouin man and girl (estimated age between 10-15).
-They shot the man and brought the girl to the camp.
+Soldiers on patrol near a military outpost at Nirim came across a Bedouin man and girl (estimated age between 10 and 15).
+They shot and killed the man and brought the girl to the camp.
 There she was stripped naked, forcibly washed before the assembled soldiers, and her hair was cut off.

 In the evening, the commanders had the soldiers vote on whether the girl would be used as a domestic servant or be raped.
 The soldiers voted for rape and she was raped.
-The next morning, the raped girl protested and was shot and her body was buried in the desert.
+The next morning, the girl protested and was shot and her body was buried in the desert.